alexandruast/platform-inception/README.md

 accelerated provisioning by using setup_completed facts

 #### Misc Stuff
+Don't do it:
+* autoscaling - a well designed platform does not need to autoscale based on load, but keep a baseline and proactively scale based on usage patterns.
+A single distributed attack, with an autoscaling enabled customer on a common cloud provider, will add thousands of dollars to the monthly bill.
 Cannot be bothered with it, use them as a service:
 (because having a proper cluster, configured with HA and DR is a huge operational and cost overhead)
 * log indexing and searching
 * monitoring
-* storage (no file system storage in 2019, get used to object storage and stateless applications, read http://12factor.net)
+* persistence layer (no file system storage in 2019, get used to object storage and stateless applications, read http://12factor.net) - this includes databases, queue services, CDN, content acceleration, mailing etc...
-* databases
+* security/DDoS - cloudflare.com

 For code coverage via Sonar, use the following in build.gradle:
 ```